Time for another edition of “Allison’s Word,” and a return to a topic I brought up exactly one year ago this weekend:

 “DJT didn’t even give official recognition to Pride Month.
 Ugh!”

 The fact that You Know Who is so divisive and Justin Trudeau is the exact opposite, and that Canada doesn’t seem as divisive as the U.S. is right now, has made Canadians more proud to be Canadian.
-At least those in the province of Manitoba, who were surveyed last month for a poll that was released yesterday by the Winnipeg Free Press.
+Or at least those in the province of Manitoba, who were surveyed last month for a poll that was released yesterday by the Winnipeg Free Press.
 It could be a byproduct of the national pride a commemoration such as Canada’s sesquicentennial can generate.
-But to me, it’s more about one world leader leading a country where respect for others is the national norm, despite a great many differences, while another world leader brings his country shame by making an utter mockery of himself and the office he holds and fostering an “us vs. them” philosophy.
+But to me, it’s more about one world leader governing a country where respect for others is the national norm, despite a great many differences, while another world leader brings his country shame and embarrassment by making an utter mockery of himself and the office he holds and fostering an “us vs. them” philosophy.

 Let’s transition from Good Canada to Bad Canada at this point.